homework 11: the adventure of the 2001 dimensions

 Based on the eigenvector loadings, how many genes appear to influence cell type identity?
 Explain.

-3. check the K
+3. check the clustering

 Offer an explanation of what might be going wrong, and find a way to cluster so that each cell appears properly assigned in PC space.